MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/options-dialog-box.md

 A window is docked when it is attached or "anchored" to one edge of other dockable or application windows.
 When you move a dockable window, it "snaps" to the location.
 A window is not dockable when you can move it anywhere on the screen and leave it there.

-Select the windows you want to be dockable and clear those that you do not.
+Select the windows you want to be dockable and clear those that you don't.
 Any, none, or all of the windows in the list can be docked.

 ## See also